nickfox-taterli/imx-yocto-bsp/sources/poky/documentation/migration-guides/migration-2.1.rst

 large file support is enabled.
 For most software that uses ``autoconf``, this change should not be a problem.
-However, if you have a recipe that bypasses the standard :ref:`ref-tasks-configure` task from the ``autotools`` class and the software the recipe is building uses a very old version of ``autoconf``, the recipe might be incapable of determining the correct size of ``off_t`` during ``do_configure``.
+However, if you have a recipe that bypasses the standard :ref:`ref-tasks-configure` task from the :ref:`autotools <ref-classes-autotools>` class and the software the recipe is building uses a very old version of ``autoconf``, the recipe might be incapable of determining the correct size of ``off_t`` during ``do_configure``.

-The best course of action is to patch the software as necessary to allow the default implementation from the ``autotools`` class to work such that ``autoreconf`` succeeds and produces a working configure script, and to remove the overridden ``do_configure`` task such that the default implementation does get used.
+The best course of action is to patch the software as necessary to allow the default implementation from the :ref:`autotools <ref-classes-autotools>` class to work such that ``autoreconf`` succeeds and produces a working configure script, and to remove the overridden ``do_configure`` task such that the default implementation does get used.